mauriciocramos/HAR-ADL/README.md

 library(tidyr)
 ```

-The script downloads the zip file `Dataset.zip` into your working directory only once, unless you delete it.
+The script downloads the zip file `Dataset.zip` into your working directory only once, unless you delete it to let the script donwload it again.

 ``` r
 url <-